MO-ziyan-khan/Statistical-Distribution-App/README.md

 - Clear browser cache and refresh
 - Try different browsers (Chrome, Firefox, Safari)

-## 📄 License

-This project is open source and available under the MIT License.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.

-## 📞 Support

-For questions or support, please open an issue in the project repository or contact the development team.

 ---

 **Built with ❤️ using Streamlit, Plotly, and SciPy**